Paterson, New Jersey: Public transportation

 The city is served by the NJ Transit Main Line commuter rail service to Hoboken, with the station located in Downtown Paterson.
 Plans are being developed for a new commuter rail service on the existing NYS&W line, which is currently single-tracked.
 The Passaic-Bergen Rail Line plans to have five stops in Paterson.

 Bus service to locations in Passaic, Bergen, Essex and Hudson counties is provided by NJ Transit, making the city a regional transit hub.
 The Broadway Bus Terminal, also in downtown, is the terminus for many NJ Transit bus lines.

-Service to and from the Port Authority Bus Terminal in Midtown Manhattan is offered on the 161 and the 190, by the 171 to the George Washington Bridge Bus Station in Washington Heights, Manhattan, on the 72 to Newark, with local service provided on the 74, 702, 703, 704, 707, 712, 722, 742 (Saturday only), 744, 746, 748, 770, 970 and 971 routes.
+Service to and from the Port Authority Bus Terminal in Midtown Manhattan is offered on the 151, 161 and the 190, by the 171 to the George Washington Bridge Bus Station in Washington Heights, Manhattan, on the 72 to Newark, with local service provided on the 74, 702, 703, 704, 707, 712, 722, 744, 746, 748, and 770 routes.
 Many buses stop at or near City Hall, going to various points in the area, including New York and the neighboring communities.

 Private, independent jitney buses (guaguas or dollar vans) connect Paterson with neighboring communities along Route 4 and provide transportation to and from the Port Authority Bus Terminal and George Washington Bridge Bus Station in Manhattan.
 These buses run at high frequency but do not have formal, published schedules.